jolammi/NLPcoursework/README.md

 This project aims to implement new approaches for automatic text summarization and evaluate their performances on small sample dataset.
-The Rouge-N metric is the standard in evaluating the
+The Rouge-N metric is the standard in evaluating the text summarization tasks

 1. First, study the open text summarization available in https://github.com/jaijuneja/PyTLDR It uses an extraction based summarization